 At the core of my work, I endeavour to facilitate a compassionate process of helping you share what is bothering you and lessen the toll on your emotional health.
-During my integrative training, I was exposed to several models of counselling.
 Today, the number of recognised therapeutic approaches continues to grow into the hundreds, which can be overwhelming for those seeking help.
-I came to understand there are merits to many modalities and I have a core focus of providing person-centred support and a strong interest in pluralistic and existential therapy, ultimately I believe first and foremost in listening to a client and helping you understand yourself better, so I do not approach counselling from a single modality.
-I do place particular emphasis on providing you with warm, non-judgemental and humanistic care and listening carefully to how you see your immediate situation, so that you feel properly heard, supported and respected.
+During my integrative training, I came to understand there are merits to many modalities, so while I have a core focus of providing person-centred support and a strong interest in pluralistic and existential therapy, ultimately I believe first and foremost in listening to a client and helping you understand yourself better.
+I do place particular emphasis on providing you with warm, non-judgemental and humanistic care, so that you feel properly heard, supported and respected.

-I often begin by inviting clients to collaborate on what they might need, whether that is unstructured person-centred exploration or a more directive process which might help you identify areas where broader thinking could enhance your enjoyment of life.
-You will be given the opportunity to have a dialogue to agree a starting point.
+I often begin by inviting clients to engage in a dialogue to agree a suitable starting point, whether that is unstructured person-centred exploration or a more directive process which might help you identify areas where broader thinking could enhance your enjoyment of life.
 It may be that we begin by helping you examine and understand current concerns, perhaps exploring areas of life where you feel stuck.
 Together we can work toward you developing improved coping in the face of difficulty.